 The KSP method GMRES \cite{Saad86GMRES} is based on the Arnoldi iteration, with $\vec{v}=\vec{r}_{0}$.
-If $\vec{A}$ is symmetric, the Hessenberg matrix $\tilde{\vec{H}}_{_{k}}$ reduces to a tridiagonal matrix, and the Arnoldi iteration reduces to the Lanczos iteration.
+If $\vec{A}$ is symmetric, the Hessenberg matrix $\tilde{\vec{H}}_{_{k}}$ reduces to a tridiagonal matrix, and the Arnoldi iteration reduces to the \emph{Lanczos iteration}.
 The Lanczos iteration enjoys a three-term recurrence.
 In contrast, the Arnoldi iteration has a $k$-term recurrence, so its computational cost increases as $k$ increases.
-For this reason, one almost always need to restart the Arnoldi iteration in practice, for example after every 30 iterations, to build a new Krylov subspace from $\vec{v}=\vec{r}_{k}$ at restart.
-Unfortunately, the restart may undermine the convergence of the KSP methods.
+For this reason, one typically needs{} to restart the Arnoldi iteration for large systems (e.g., after every 30 iterations) to build a new Krylov subspace from $\vec{v}=\vec{r}_{k}$ at restart.
+Unfortunately, the restart may undermine the convergence of the KSP methods \cite{Saad86GMRES}.

-\subsubsection{The Bi-Lanczos Iteration}
+\subsubsection{The Bi-Lanczos Iteration.}

-The bi-Lanczos iteration, also known as Lanczos biorthogonalization or tridiagonal biorthogonalization, offers an alternative for constructing the basis of the Krylov subspaces of $\mathcal{K}(\vec{A},\vec{v})$.
+The bi-Lanczos iteration, also known as \emph{Lanczos biorthogonalization} or \emph{tridiagonal biorthogonalization}, offers an alternative for constructing the basis of the Krylov subspaces of $\mathcal{K}(\vec{A},\vec{v})$.
 Unlike Arnoldi iterations, the bi-Lanczos iterations enjoy a three-term recurrence.
 However, the basis will no longer be orthogonal, and we need to use two matrix-vector multiplications per iteration, instead of just one.